DrAdamRoe/cloud-variations/README.md

 `kubectl create deployment hello-cloud-server --image=europe-west3-docker.pkg.dev/cloud-variations-fs2021/hello-cloud/hello-cloud:latest`

-It's running already, but we have to expose it on the network to see it, mapping our local port 5000 to the public port 80 for HTTP:
+Once you have run this, it is running already, but we have to expose it on the network to see it, mapping our local port 5000 to the public port 80 for HTTP:

 `kubectl expose deployment hello-cloud-server --type LoadBalancer --port 80 --target-port 5000`